Neural Implicit Manifold Learning for Topology-Aware Density Estimation: Experimental Details

-For all experiments, we use feedforward networks with SiLU activations \cite{hendrycks2016gaussian,ramachandran2017searching}.
-All models are trained with the Adam optimizer with the default PyTorch parameters, except for the learning rate which is set as described below \cite{kingma2014adam}.
-All EBMs, constrained EBMs, and pushforward EBMs are trained with a buffer size of 1000, from which we initialize each Langevin dynamics sample with 95\% probability.
+All EBMs, EBIMs, and pushforward EBMs in this subsection are trained with a buffer size of 1000, from which we initialize each Langevin dynamics sample with 95\% probability.
 We do not use spectral normalization for EBMs: we found it harmed the quality of density estimates.
-Initial noise for the constrained EBM is sampled uniformly from a box in ambient space containing the ground truth manifold and then projected to the manifold by solving for $\argmin_{x_\text{noise}}||F_\theta(x_\text{noise}))||^2$ with L-BFGS using strong Wolfe line search.
+Initial noise for the EBIM is sampled uniformly from a box in ambient space containing the ground truth manifold and then projected to the manifold by solving for $\argmin_{x'}\Vert F_{\theta^*}(x')\Vert^2$ with L-BFGS using strong Wolfe line search.
 Equation \ref{eq:leapfrog_min} is also optimized using a single step of L-BFGS with strong Wolfe line search.
+All models were tuned by hand for visual performance.
+Training times are reported below, but we caution that models were not tuned for runtime, so the raw times should not be compared between models to evaluate efficiency.
+In general the constrained EBM is the slowest, followed by the MDF and ordinary EBMs, then the two stages of the pushforward EBM.

-To plot the constrained EBM densities, we estimate the normalizing constants using Monte Carlo.
+To plot the EBIM densities, we estimate the normalizing constants using Monte Carlo.
 Since the learned MDFs always provide very good approximations of the true manifolds, we estimate each normalizing constant using uniform samples from the \textit{ground truth} manifold for convenience.
 To plot the pushforward EBM densities, we estimate the normalizing constants in latent space with Monte Carlo estimates based on uniform sampling within the clamped bounds.
 We then compute pushforward densities with Equation \ref{eq:change_of_variable}.

-All experiments were performed on an Intel Xeon Silver 4114 CPU.
+All low-dimensional experiments were performed on an Intel Xeon Silver 4114 CPU.